paulcap510/react-presentation/react-project.md

 ### Overview

 - Simple React presentation and discussion
-- Using React 1+ year (not an expert, emphasis on discussion!)
+- My experience with react (not an expert, emphasis on discussion!)
-- Informational purposes only
+- For informational purposes only (feel free to correct, ask, etc.)
 - My analysis: Difficult to learn, easy to get good at, complicated to get great at